eerimoq/nala/README.rst

-The ``nala generate_mocks`` command finds the functions mocked in your code and generates ``nala_mocks.h``, ``nala_mocks.c`` and ``nala_mocks.ld``.
+The ``nala generate_mocks`` command finds the functions mocked in your code and generates ``nala_mocks.h``, ``nala_mocks.c`` and ``nala_mocks.ldflags``.
 The first two files declare and define mocks, while the last file contains linker flags.

 Use ``--rename-parameters-file`` to rename function parameters, often useful when mocking standard library functions.
 If not given, Nala